Who we are

 Over recent years many carers have said that they've found it difficult to know whether information they found online was reliable, relevant and up-to-date.
 They said the amount of information on different websites about support for carers was overwhelming and they didn't know where to start or which website to trust.
 Local carer, Paul Lobley, was passionate about good quality being available for carers and he suggested that organisations work together.

-So local carers and a number of interested organisations got together to jointly create the Carers in Derbyshire website.
+So local carers and a number of health and social care organisations got together to jointly create the Carers in Derbyshire website.
 The website intends to be a ‘starting point’ for carers who are using the internet to find help, advice and support services at any time of the day or night.